Cryptolibertarian-id/Mastering-Typescript/README.md

 <img src="assets/Static-Typing.png" style="zoom:120%;" />

 Every time we create a new variable we must first define the data type.
+Once this type has been specified, we cannot change it.
 This protects developers from a bunch of common bugs and security flaws in the code we write.
 Software development becomes more secure.

 Below we create a variable name with data type number.
 However we pass a string literal so that the typescript code will fail when it compiles into javascript :